JamieMellway/FinTechCaseStudy/README.md

 ## Description ##

-KOHO is a free spending and savings account where you can get instant cash back and earn interest on your entire account.
+KOHO is a all-in-one budgeting app that includes free spending and savings account where you can get instant cash back and can earn interest on the account.

 ## Contributors ##
 - Jamie Mellway